-No one can argue that wedding planning isn't an exciting field.
+Wedding planning can be an exciting field.
 If you're interested in this type of career, you probably have a passion for romance and for the beauty of weddings.
 You might even have planned your own wedding.
-But a solid business plan is essential if you want to begin a wedding planning venture that will blossom into a successful career.
+But a solid business plan is essential if you want to begin a wedding planning venture that will blossom into a successful business.

 Consider Learning the Ropes As an On-Site Coordinator